m-lohmann/DUPEsolang.jl/README.md

       )     [6,3]               []
 ```

-Further examples, showing how some operators can be realized with the help of the return stack:
+Further examples showing how some operators can be realized with the help of the return stack:
 ```
 ($)\                    alternative realization of the OVER operator ^ (\)\                    alternative realization of the ROT operator @